From link

 Some solutions are better than others, depending on context.

-Integration of knowledge learned from others with personal experience and reflection.
+Integration of knowledge learned from others with personal experience and reflection.- Commitment:

 Student experiences implications of commitment.